What is the FSMA PSR rule?

 The goal of the FDA Food Safety Modernization Act Produce Safety Rule (FSMA PSR) is not to just contain food-borne outbreaks, but prevent them from occurring in the first place.
 FSMA PSR went into effect January 26, 2016.

 With the Nebraska Produce Safety Program, you can build more trust with every potential buyer that comes your way.
-Just fill out our Produce Farm Survey to register, and complete optional trainings, reviews or inspections to help us reduce the risk of food contamination.
-No matter how far you go, you’ll be able to display a Nebraska Produce Safety label that gives customers confidence in every purchase.
+To register, fill out our Produce Farm Survey, complete optional trainings, reviews, or inspections to help us reduce the risk of food contamination.
+By registering, the NDA will be able to assist you with understanding the new Produce Safety Rule.
+Contact us to learn more about when the rule will affect your farm.

 Not a grower, but looking for local produce?